 - 6.9 A student may request to change their programme by the end of week two of teaching.
-An undergraduate module change in block 3 may also result in a programme change, for example withdrawal from a 'with Languages' pathway. - 6.10 At the end of a level of study an undergraduate student may request a transfer to another programme once they have received their ratified assessment results.
-This will only be considered if the request is academically appropriate and the student's ratified results would allow progression to the next level of study on their original programme. - 6.11 If a student decides mid-year that they wish to transfer programmes, they must take a leave of absence and join the new programme at the start of the next academic session. - 6.12 All programme changes require approval of the receiving programme leader. - 6.13 Students on apprenticeship programmes cannot change their programme.
+An undergraduate module change in block 3 may also result in a programme change, for example withdrawal from a 'with Languages' pathway. - 6.10 Students may request to transfer to another programme after the first two weeks of teaching.
+If accepted, they will normally start at the beginning of the new programme in the next academic session unless there is commonality between modules within the programmes.
+The request to change programme, and the level to which this relates, will be subject to approval by the receiving programme leader. - 6.11 If a student decides mid-year that they wish to transfer programmes, they must take a leave of absence and join the new programme at the start of the next academic session. - 6.12 All programme changes require approval of the receiving programme leader. - 6.13 Students on apprenticeship programmes cannot change their programme.